behreajj/CamZup/README.md

 |          `a[i]` |          `U a.get(int i)` |         | Vec2,3,4 Color Complex Quaternion Mat3,4 |
 |          `a[i]` |       `void a.set(int i)` |    X    | Mat3,4                                   |

-Even when an operator is not supported by `core`, Kotlin may infer a viable possibility, e.g., `+` may coerce both the left and right operand to a collection, then concatenate the two.
+Even when an operator is not supported by `core`, Kotlin may infer a viable alternative, e.g., `+` may coerce both the left and right operand to a collection, then concatenate the two.
 Operations between all the objects above are subject to ambiguity.
-Do not, for example, assume commutivity for operators (meaning, do not assume that `a * b` will yield a result equal in value to `b * a`.
+Do not, for example, assume commutativity for operators (meaning, do not assume that `a * b` will yield a result equal in value to `b * a`).
 Always compare this library's documentation against a reliable mathematical reference.

 Operators should never be assumed to be more efficient than named methods in languages where objects are allowed to override operators.
-For example, complex numbers, quaternions and matrices calculate the denominator's inverse, then multiply.
+For example, to divide complex numbers, quaternions or matrices, the denominator's inverse has to be calculated.
 Always read the language's documentation and do not prematurely optimize.

 There are more differences between Kotlin and Processing-Java than can be discussed here, please see the website above for more information.